 You can get in touch with editors at huge publications (think Huff Po, Forbes, Entrepreneur, Business Insider and the like) to look at your blog post.

-high-authority blogs and to bring a new audience to your piece.
+If it has gone viral, they are highly likely to republish it on their high-authority blogs and to bring a new audience to your piece.
 Moreover, due to their inherent authority in the eyes of Google, your articles are highly likely to occupy top spots (just as it happened with Mark).

 I don’t want to paint a lopsided picture of how mind-blowing this strategy is.
 So, here are its two limitations.